 Except he wasn’t.

-She really didn’t have to worry much about that, because soon he was picked up by the police in California, and was sitting in jail facing trial for his crimes.
-For the money he had stolen from businesses that trusted him.
+Finally they learn that he was picked up by the police in California.
+He was sitting in jail facing trial for his crimes, the money he had stolen from businesses that trusted him.

 For all intents and purposes, he was a common thief.
 Just on a grand scale.